UAE prepares for unstable weather conditions ahead of rain forecast this week

 Spot gold was slightly down at $2,335.13 per gram on Monday

-The NCEMA is holding a series of meetings with top officials to discuss the same.
+The National Emergency Crisis and Disaster Management Authority is holding a series of meetings with top officials to discuss the same.

+During these meetings, the officials discussed the precautionary measures that must be taken during this time, along with the readiness of all relevant entities.

 Spot gold was slightly down at $2,335.13 per gram on Monday